Tarokado/CacheProjectC-/README.md

 _ Result will be printed in _store_history.txt_ and console as well.

-i have this job :)
+i hate this job :)